klayoutmatthias/nanoTAS/README.md

  * Simplify the production of driver files
  * Support for hold/setup time extraction for latches and FF's
  * Generation of .lib files
+ * Assertions for checking the correctness of the driver's logic